thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 Math.floor(Math.random() * 10 + 1);  // 8
 ```

-See the [`Math` global object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) on the Mozilla Developer Network for more information.
+See the [`Math` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) on the Mozilla Developer Network for more information.

 ### Logical operators